 After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at the University of Western Australia.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.

 Housing OptionsWhat are my housing options?

 UWA students live in University Hall, a residential college with 230 students.
 Rooms are furnished with a pillow, sheets, blanket and towels.
-Both single or double rooms with shared bathroom facilities are available.
+Single rooms with shared bathroom facilities are available.

-University Hall offers a meal plan of seven flexible meals per week, with access to shared kitchens for students to prepare their other meals.
+University Hall offers a meal plan of seven flexible meals per week, with access to communal kitchens for students to prepare their other meals.